-I used to be a debit-card-only kind of person throughout college.
+I used to be a debit-card-only kind of person until I was 25.
 I just hated the idea of being in debt for the whole month until I paid off the balance.

 I freaked out.
-For a poor grad student, that was a lot of money for me.
-After failing to convince the female banker to waive or reduce the late fee, I grudgingly paid the amount thinking it was over.
+For a poor grad student like me, that was a lot of money.
+After failing to convince the banker to waive or reduce the late fee, I grudgingly paid the amount thinking it was over.
 Or so I thought.

-A couple of months later, I opened another mail from BOA.
-Lo and behold, I got charged $75 in late fees for an original $5 late fee of the original $120 balance.
+A couple of months later, I opened another mail from BoA.
+Lo and behold, I got charged $75 in late fees for a $5 late fee of the original $120 balance.

 After another call of explaining and convincing, I grudgingly paid the $75 late fee.
 Again.

-That was a painful experience for someone who was hesitant to spend even $1 on candy or soda like me. $350 in late fee.
-It was almost twice my monthly grocery bill.
+That was a painful experience for someone who was hesitant to spend even $1 on candy or soda like me. $350 in late fees was almost twice my monthly grocery bill.
 It took me a really long time to forgive myself (and BoA) for that mistake.

-One day I decided to give the credit card another chance to redeem itself.
+One day I decided to give the BoA credit card another chance to redeem itself.
 If I ever had to pay the late fee again, that’d be it.

 Fast forward four years later, I’ve been using the credit card responsibly to build up my credit score and have gotten hundreds of dollars in cash rewards from BoA.
 I guess it makes up for the $350 late fees I paid four years ago.
 And more importantly, the credit history helped me be able to take out a mortgage for our first home in 2016.